KoderBug/Tech-Academy-Live-Project/README.md

 # Live Project
 ## Introduction

-One of the most beneficial projects that I worked on at the Tech Academy was the Live Project where I worked with a team of about 8 students.
+One of the most beneficial projects that I worked on at the Tech Academy was the Live Project where I worked with a team of about 8 developers.
 The project I worked on was an employee tracking system.
 The application allows users to clock in and out, set and view schedules, request time off, and provides a simple messaging capablity between administrators and employees.
 The development team used Github to track changes to the application which was built using ASP.NET MVC C# with a code first Entity Framework Database.
 The UI is bootstrap 3 with calendars based on the FullCalendar Library.

 This application was a work in progress being built by students with many of the features not implemented.
 The project was managed under the Agile methodology using Dev Ops.
 I was responsible for choosing User Stories to work on from the Product Backlog.
 Daily stand ups were held on Google Hangouts which accommodated remote students.
 I worked on this project remotely as the main office was in Portland, OR while I was in Colorado.
 I used Slack to communicate with the project team members.